ahigerd/galosh/doc/profiles-appearance.md

 * <ins>CGA Light Mode / EGA Light Mode / Linux Light Mode / Mono Light Mode</ins>: Dark-on-light color palettes.
 Intense colors in these palettes are darker than the normal colors instead of brighter to make them more distinct against the light background.

-The color scheme selected here will only apply only to the current profile.
-This may be used to make different sessions visually distinct from each other when you are using multiple characters at once.
+The color scheme selected here will apply only to the current profile.
+This allows you to make different sessions visually distinct from each other when you are playing multiple characters at the same time.

-The "Edit Schemes..." button will allow you to create additional custom color schemes and to select a default color scheme for all profiles.
+Click "Edit Schemes..." to create additional custom color schemes and to select a default color scheme for all profiles.

 ## Edit Schemes...